Assurance as Infrastructure: What's Still Missing

 2026-02-18

-The discourse remains largely diagnostic.
-We're good at identifying what's wrong and increasingly good at articulating what should be true.
+I believe a significant problem is that the discourse remains largely diagnostic.
+That is, we're good at identifying what's wrong and increasingly good at articulating what should be true.
 What we haven't built is the infrastructure that helps people actually do the work.
+That's what the Trustworthy and Ethical Assurance ecosystem is for.

 From compliance to capability